paulfioravanti/tachyons-components/README.md

 ## Deployment

 Deployment is managed in the [`push`](push) script.
-It creates a build, pushes the code to Github, and deploys out to Heroku with the command:
+It creates a build, pushes the code to Github, and originally deployed out to Heroku with the command:

 ```sh
 ./push